bevy-cheatbook/bevy-cheatbook/src/platforms/macos.md

 ### Window Management Apps Compatability

-Bevy applications making use of `winit` encounter performance issues where the window is slow to drag around the screen when apps like `Magnet` are used to orginize the user's workspace.
-Closing the workspace manager apps should significantly ehance the performance of app.
+Bevy apps can encounter performance issues (such as lag when dragging the window around the screen) when window management apps like "Magnet" are used.
+This is a bug in `winit` (the OS window management library that Bevy uses).
+This issue can be tracked [here][winit::1737].

-This issue can be tracked here: https://github.com/rust-windowing/winit/issues/1737
+Until that bug is fixed, advise closing the window management apps, if encountering performance issues.